 For information about eligibility for this service, contact our Distribution Engineering department.

-Financial support is available for landowners rebuilding in the Holiday Farm Fire perimeter who are also willing to relocate their structures outside of the riparian setback or special floodplain hazard area.
+Eligible landowners in the Holiday Farm Fire perimeter can be awarded up to $7,000 for rebuilding their homes outside of the riparian setback or special flood hazard area.

-Property owners who move their building footprints further back from a waterway will be eligible for a rebate of $2,000 which is intended to compensate for Lane County permits and fees incurred to facilitate relocation.
+Property owners who move their building footprints further back from a waterway will be eligible for $2,000 in advance of construction, which is intended to reward landowners for rebuilding in a way that protects water quality.

-EWEB will offer grant funding for landowners who install advanced septic systems or incur out-of-pocket expenses to relocate the home site in order to minimize risk to the McKenzie River.
+Additionally, EWEB will offer grant funding for landowners who install advanced septic systems or incur out-of-pocket expenses to relocate their home site in order to minimize risk to the McKenzie River.
 The grant amount will be 50% out of pocket expenses not to exceed $5,000.